-- An Alibaba Cloud Elasticsearch cluster is created.
+- An Alibaba Cloud Elasticsearch or Logstash cluster is created.

-- The Auto Indexing feature is enabled for the Alibaba Cloud Elasticsearch cluster.
+- The Auto Indexing feature is enabled for the Elasticsearch cluster.

-For security purposes, Alibaba Cloud Elasticsearch disables Auto Indexing by default.
-However, Beats depends on this feature.
-If you select Elasticsearch for Output when you create a shipper, you must enable the Auto Indexing feature.
-For more information, see Enable auto indexing.
+For security purposes, Alibaba Cloud Elasticsearch disables the Auto Indexing feature by default.
+However, Beats depends on this feature when it collects the logs of ECS instances.
+If you select Elasticsearch for Output, you must enable the Auto Indexing feature for the Elasticsearch cluster.
+For more information, see Configure the YML file.

-(VPC) as the Alibaba Cloud Elasticsearch or Logstash cluster.
+- An ECS instance is created in the same virtual private cloud (VPC) as the Elasticsearch or Logstash cluster.

-- The default installation directory of Beats is /opt/aliyunbeats/.
+When you create the ECS instance, select one of the following types of operating systems: Alibaba Cloud Linux, Red Hat Enterprise Linux (RHEL), and Community Enterprise Operating System (CentOS).
+Beats supports only these three types of operating systems.
+For more information, see Create an instance by using the wizard.Notice The default installation directory of Beats is /opt/aliyunbeats/.
 After you install Beats, the conf, logs, and data directories are generated on the ECS instance.
-The conf directory contains the configuration file.
-The logs directory contains the Beats log file.
-The data directory contains the Beats data file.
-We recommend that you do not delete or modify the content of these files.
-Otherwise, errors may occur or data may be altered.
-If an error occurs, you can view Beats logs in the logs directory to locate the error.
+The conf directory contains the configuration file, the logs directory contains the Beats log file, and the data directory contains the Beats data file.
+We recommend that you do not modify these files.
+Otherwise, errors may occur, or data may be incorrect.
+If an error occurs, you can view the Beats logs in the logs directory to locate the error.

 - Cloud Assistant and Docker are installed on the ECS instance.